-Instead of using labels to improve the performance of Answer Bot, you can use labels to help with targeting for your trigger.
+You can use labels to help with targeting for your Answer Bot triggers.
 Adding labels to your Answer Bot triggers is optional.
 Labels enable you to specify a limited subset of articles that you want to search within.

 Without labels, Answer Bot searches all article titles and content to identify suggested articles.
-By adding labels, you can restrict the search to articles containing those labels.
+By adding labels in triggers, you can restrict the search to articles containing those labels.

 Scenario 1: Targeting customer segments